Glenn Dishman: Philadelphia Phillies

 Dishman was picked up on waivers by the Philadelphia Phillies on September 12, 1996.
 He appeared in 4 games for the Phillies that season and was waived after the season.

 Detroit Tigers

-Signed by the Detroit Tigers for the 1997 season, Dishman spent most of the season with the AAA Toledo Mud Hens, appearing in 7 games for the Tigers, 4 as a starter.
-Released by the Tigers after the season, he did not play in 1998.
+Signed by the Detroit Tigers for the 1997 season, Dishman spent most of the season with the Triple-A Toledo Mud Hens, appearing in seven games for the Tigers, including four as a starter.
+Released by the Tigers after the season, he did not play professionally in 1998.

 Milwaukee Brewers

 In 2000, Dishman attempted a comeback with the Milwaukee Brewers’ Double-A team, the Huntsville Stars, appearing in 42 games, all but one in relief.

-Mexico/Western League
+Mexico / Western League

 Dishman spent 2001 with the Reynosa Broncos in the Mexican League and the Sinon Bulls in the Taiwan Professional Baseball League.

 Dishman pitched in 1999 and 2002 with the Sonoma County Crushers of the (independent) Western Baseball League.

-Coaching
+Coaching career

-In 2003, Dishman began his coaching career, joining the staff at TCU (Texas Christian University).
+In 2003, Dishman began his coaching career, joining the staff at Texas Christian University.
 He then joined Ohlone College in Fremont, California for the 2003 season.
 He also coached in the Hawaiian Winter League in 2006 and the Venezuelan Winter League in 2011.

-Dishman then joined the Los Angeles Dodgers organization as pitching coach for the Columbus Catfish (2005), the Vero Beach Dodgers (2006), Great Lakes Loons (2007,2015), Jacksonville Suns (2008), Chattanooga Lookouts (2009), and Albuquerque Isotopes (2010–2014).
+Dishman then joined the Los Angeles Dodgers organization as pitching coach for the Columbus Catfish (2005), the Vero Beach Dodgers (2006), Great Lakes Loons (2007, 2015), Jacksonville Suns (2008), Chattanooga Lookouts (2009), and Albuquerque Isotopes (2010–2014).
 In 2014, Dishman was named as the PCL's pitching coach for their All-Star Game in Durham, North Carolina.
 In 2015, he was once again named the pitching coach for the Loons.
 The Dodgers released Dishman from his contract after the season.

-From 2016-2017 Dishman served as the San Francisco Giants’ Phoenix, AZ rookie league team's pitching coach.
-For the 2018–19 seasons, he was pitching coach for the Giants’ Double-A Richmond Flying Squirrels affiliate.
-In 2020 he was the Pitching Coach for the Sacramento River Cats, AAA for the Giants.
+From 2016 to 2017 Dishman served as the Arizona League Giants’ pitching coach.
+For the 2018–19 seasons, he was pitching coach for the Giants’ Double-A affiliate, the Richmond Flying Squirrels affiliate.
+In 2020, Dishman was the pitching coach for the Sacramento River Cats, San Francisco's Triple-A affiliate.

-In 2021 Dishman took a position with the MLB Draft League for their inaugural season.
-He was the Pitching Coach for the Frederick Keys.
+In 2021, Dishman took a position with the MLB Draft League for their inaugural season, serving as the pitching coach for the Frederick Keys.

-Dishman, in 2022, has now taken a position with the Miami Marlins as their pitching coach with the Low A Jupiter Hammerheads.
+In 2022, Dishman assumed a position with the Miami Marlins as the pitching coach for their Low-A affiliate, the Jupiter Hammerheads.

+On January 9, 2026, Dishman was hired to serve as the pitching coach for the Piratas de Campeche of the Mexican League.